Cyfrin/Updraft/courses/full-stack/2-html-ts-buy-me-a-coffee/11-local-node/+page.md

 This command instructs Anvil to initialize its state using the data from the specified JSON file, rather than starting fresh.

 **How does this help?** The `fundme-anvil.json` file contains the deployed `FundMe` contract, its address, and its state.
-Your DApp's front-end is likely configured (e.g., in a `constants.js` or similar file) to interact with a specific contract address.
+Your dApp's front-end is likely configured (e.g., in a `constants.js` or similar file) to interact with a specific contract address.
 By using `--load-state`, you ensure that Anvil starts with the required contract already deployed at that exact address.

 You can verify this: Find the `contractAddress` your front-end uses (e.g., `0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512`).
 Search for this address within the `fundme-anvil.json` file.
 You should find entries confirming its existence in the saved state.

 **The Benefit:** Running `anvil --load-state your-state-file.json` allows front-end developers to instantly start a local blockchain environment that precisely matches the required setup, including pre-deployed contracts.
-Connect MetaMask using the imported Anvil account, point your DApp front-end to the local RPC URL (`http://127.0.0.1:8545`), and you can immediately start testing interactions without the cost, delays, or setup overhead of live networks or manual deployments.
+Connect MetaMask using the imported Anvil account, point your dApp front-end to the local RPC URL (`http://127.0.0.1:8545`), and you can immediately start testing interactions without the cost, delays, or setup overhead of live networks or manual deployments.
 This is the recommended, cheapest, and fastest way to conduct robust front-end testing for DApps when a saved state is available.